Italy looks to 'Super Mario' Draghi to end political crisis - WTMJ

 “Now everyone of good will must welcome President Mattarella’s appeal to support the government of Mario Draghi,” he said Wednesday.
 “Viva Italia.”

-The right-wing opposition, which had been leading the polls prior to the government tumult, still pressed for an early election, though the Forza Italia party of ex-Premier Silvio Berlusconi indicated its support for a “high-profile” government.
+The right-wing opposition still pressed for an early election, though the Forza Italia party of ex-Premier Silvio Berlusconi indicated its support and the League party led by the interior minister in Conte’s first government expressed openness.

-Matteo Salvini, leader of the poll-leading League, said he wasn’t prejudiced one way or another about a name.
-“We want to see a serious plans for cuts in taxes and bureaucracy, plans for schools, works projects to open — and obviously a prospective to a vote,” he tweeted.
+“We want to see a serious plans for cuts in taxes and bureaucracy, plans for schools, works projects to open — and obviously a prospective to a vote,” League leader Matteo Salvini tweeted.

 Draghi, a Massachusetts Institute of Technology-trained economist, led the Italian central bank from 2005-2011 when he was tapped to lead the European Central Bank, a job he held until 2019.
 Prior to that, he had been a vice chairman and managing director at Goldman Sachs International in London and an executive director at the World Bank.